core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

 The EDHOC protocol allows two peers to agree on a cryptographic secret, in a mutually-authenticated way and by using Diffie-Hellman ephemeral keys to achieve perfect forward secrecy.
 The two peers are denoted as Initiator and Responder, as the one sending or receiving the initial EDHOC message_1, respectively.

 After successful processing of EDHOC message_3, both peers agree on a cryptographic secret that can be used to derive further security material, and especially to establish an OSCORE Security Context {{RFC8613}}.
-The Responder can also send an optional EDHOC message_4 to achieve key confirmation, e.g. in deployments where no protected application message is sent from the Responder to the Initiator.
+The Responder can also send an optional EDHOC message_4 to achieve key confirmation, e.g., in deployments where no protected application message is sent from the Responder to the Initiator.

 Section 7.2 of {{I-D.ietf-lake-edhoc}} specifies how to transport EDHOC over CoAP.
 That is, the EDHOC data (referred to as "EDHOC messages") are transported in the payload of CoAP requests and responses.
 The default message flow consists in the CoAP Client acting as Initiator and the CoAP Server acting as Responder.
 Alternatively, the two roles can be reversed.
 In the rest of this document, EDHOC messages are considered to be transported over CoAP.